 Triggering workflows

-• Manual: Enables you to execute a workflow manually against multiple targets simultaneously.
+• Manual enables you to execute a workflow manually against multiple targets simultaneously.

 Triggering a workflow manually

-To trigger a workflow manually, you must:
+To trigger a workflow manually:

 1. Get a list of devices or users using an NQL query.